 As the first black man in Chicago advertising, Tom Burrell quickly saw that advertising boardrooms had a diversity problem.
 Too often, ad execs would create content for white audiences and expect it to have broad appeal.
 Or, they’d create a commercial for white actors and film a second version with black actors.

-After witnessing a number of tone-deaf gaffs and insensitive blunders, Burrell found himself repeating to his colleagues, “Black people are not dark-skinned white people.”
+After witnessing a number of insensitive and blunders, Burrell found himself repeating to his colleagues, “Black people are not dark-skinned white people.”

 By advocating for tailoring messages for specific communities, he was one of the first to pioneer ethnic micro targeting in advertising.
 He founded his own agency, Burrell Communications, in 1971 and quickly became the authority on crafting messages for African-American audiences.